From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

-Here are a few statistics from a study by recruitment specialists Hayes that provide pertinent details on the biggest trends of 2024:
+Here are a few statistics from a study by the recruitment specialists at Hays that provide pertinent details on the biggest trends of 2024:

-• 20% of Canadian jobs are at risk of disappearing due to artificial intelligence (AI), while
+- 20% of Canadian jobs are at risk of disappearing due to artificial intelligence (AI)

 It is therefore clear that certain HR skills will be of particular importance in 2024.